 A digitized healthcare system that securely and instantly exchanges medical records between authorized providers, public health agencies, researchers, and patients will radically improve the quality and efficiency of care.
-An interoperable system across the U.S. is estimated to reduce the overall costs of health care services by $371 billion per year.
+An interoperable system across the U.S. is estimated to reduce the overall costs of health care services by $371 billion over 15 years.
 Given these benefits, the U.S. government has already spent over $35 billion under the meaningful use program to incentivize the adoption of electronic health records (EHR) systems.
 Despite the fact that almost all providers now use an EHR system, health information is rarely exchanged between them.

 To solve this problem, Congress has tasked the Office of the National Coordinator for Health Information Technology (ONC) to “develop or support a trusted exchange framework, including a common agreement among health information networks nationally.”
 In response, ONC has recently released a draft Trusted Exchange Framework (TEF) in which it first sets six principles for trusted exchange and then briefly describes the minimum requirements to enable the connection between different health information networks.